-Kerby Centre is a charitable organization located in Calgary, Alberta.
+Kerby Centre is a charitable organization with programs and services in Calgary and Medicine Hat, Alberta.
 The Annual General Meeting takes place in the spring.
 Any member in good standing may run for positions on the Board.

-Hi I am Richard Parker, the new President of Kerby Centre.
-I became involved with Kerby Centre ten years ago following my retirement from the City of Calgary.
+Hi I am Richard Parker, the Board Chair of Kerby Centre.
+I became involved with Kerby Centre in 2009 following my retirement from the City of Calgary.
 As a board member since 2015, I have great admiration for the Kerby Centre staff and the many volunteers who donate their time and skills to helping Calgary’s seniors.

 I would like to introduce you to the Kerby Centre Board of Directors.
 To do so I asked them each the question “why do you want to be on the Board?”